yxuansu/MAGIC/image_captioning/data/raw_images/README.md

 #### 2. Download Flickr30k Raw Images

-You can download the Flickr30k raw images via the official website [[here]](https://www.kaggle.com/datasets/hsankesara/flickr-image-dataset).
+You can download the Flickr30k raw images via the Kaggle website [[here]](https://www.kaggle.com/datasets/hsankesara/flickr-image-dataset).
 After downloading, unzip the downloaded file **archive.zip** under the current directory.

 > **** The resulting directory of Flickr30k should look like: